Urticaria (hives) diagnosis and treatment

 Symptoms

-Clinically, urticaria presents with sudden, intensely itchy wheals, i.e. skin swellings surrounded by a red fringe.
+Clinically, hives are characterized by the sudden appearance of very itchy wheals, i.e. swellings of the skin surrounded by a red border.
 The individual skin lesions are usually transient and persist for less than 24 hours.
 If the skin swellings are deeper in the dermis or in the fatty tissue adjacent to it, it is called angioedema (also called Quincke’s edema).
 These deep-seated dermal swellings are more often painful than itchy.
 They persist longer than the urticarial skin lesions, sometimes up to several days.

 In a detailed discussion with the affected person and by means of various blood tests and skin tests, we determine the trigger or triggers.